The Benefits Of Competency-Based Assessment

 In addition to evaluating proficiency in these domains, teachers should regularly share comprehensive feedback individual student accomplishments and struggles.
 For example, UCDS teachers provide narrative commentary to families where they focus on how a student engages within each domain, as well as notable accomplishments and struggles.

 Focusing on comprehensive feedback brings clarity to the learner, and clarity to the family about what’s happening in the classroom.
-Grades don’t show the full picture, and a competency-based model is better equipped to provide students, families and future schools with clear information about each student’s social and academic progress.
+Letter grades don’t show the full picture (suggesting alternatives to letter grades), and a competency-based model is better equipped to provide students, families and future schools with clear information about each student’s social and academic progress.

 2. More seamless personalization of learning